slr-ladders/theladders.github.com/source/_posts/2013-05-03-varnish-in-five-acts.markdown

 x-invalidates: /jobseekers/123
 ```

 Varnish, when it sees this header, turns the value into a content expiring regular expression.
-My team mate [John Connolly](http://dev.theladders.com/ourteam/johnconnolly/) learned about this general technique from [Kevin Burns Jr.](https://twitter.com/kevburnsjr) at [http://restfest.org](RESTFest) 2012.
+My team mate [@johnconnolly](http://twitter.com/johnconnolly) learned about this general technique from [Kevin Burns Jr.](https://twitter.com/kevburnsjr) at [http://restfest.org](RESTFest) 2012.
 I used Kevin’s post on the [subject](http://blog.kevburnsjr.com/tagged-cache-invalidation) as a jumping off point for our implementation.

 ###Via Magic: